daad-adventure-writer/daad/README.md

 ## Similar systems

-The adventure game writers which DAAD's father Tim Gilberts published with Gilsoft:
+Systems similar to DAAD are the adventure game tools which Tim Gilberts published with Gilsoft:

-* The Quill (available for a broad range of 8-bit systems)
+* The Quill & The Illustrator (available for a broad range of 8-bit systems)
 * Professional Adventure Writer / PAWs (Spectrum, CP/M)

-It is highly recommended that you have at least some experience with these systems, especially with the CondActs logic of Quill and PAWs, because a superset of this is the foundation of DAAD.
+It is highly recommended that you have at least some experience with these programs, especially with the CondActs logic of Quill and PAWs, because a superset of this is the foundation of DAAD.
 Perfect would be knowledge about the PAWs CP/M version.
 It is the Gilsoft system which is the closest to DAAD.
 If you're new to DAAD, we advise you to grab yourself a copy of Quill and work your way through the tutorial to understand the basic logic.

 ## Moving ancestor system code to DAAD